top of page

 Mike Cheever was the WAND Promotions Director /Manager from 1970 to 1984.
 He took the job after a short stint at WJJY-TV in Jacksonville, IL Pictures: top left Mike at the "Tales of Terror" set at WAND in which he starred as

 Dr. Terror.
 There is another shot of Mike below on this web page from a TV Guide ad for the midday news program.
-He took many responsibilities at WAND including that of an announcer, chief copywriter, producer, weekend weather, worked in audio control, and in his words, "everything in between."
+He took many responsibilities at WAND, including that of an announcer, chief copywriter, producer, weekend weather, worked in audio control, and, in his words, "everything in between."
 He also kept an on-air presence with several features.
-He was the host of "Looking In" the WAND public affairs program for a time, as well as playing the part of "Dr. Terror" on the Friday night movie series "Tales of Terror."
-Mike also was the "voice" of WAND doing voice-over promotions for local programming, movies, topical promos, and public service announcements.
-Mike also was part of the midday news at
+He was the host of "Looking In," the WAND public affairs program for a time, as well as playing the part of "Dr. Terror" on the Friday night movie series "Tales of Terror."
+Mike was the "voice" of WAND, doing voice-over promotions for local programming, movies, topical promos, and public service announcements.
+Mike was also part of the midday news at

 WAND and host of the "At Your Service" feature.